 Do I have to report the crime to receive services?

+You are not required to report the crime in order to receive services.
 If you choose to report the crime to law enforcement, a report will be taken at the time of the exam.
 If you are uncertain about reporting the crime, evidence can be collected and preserved for at least a year should you decide to report the crime and/or prosecute at a later date.

 Do I have to report to LSUPD?